johnoltman65/mass_contact/README.txt

    category name and make sure you do not have any stray characters or any characters that Drupal does not allow, especially the single quote
    character: '.
- * If you experience "return-path" errors when sending e-mail, you can try the Return-Path module (http://drupal.org/project/returnpath) to see if that solves your problem.
+ * If you experience "return-path" errors when sending email, you can try the Return-Path module (http://drupal.org/project/returnpath) to see if that solves your problem.
- * If PHP's mail() function encounters an error, it just returns FALSE and Drupal presents a message like this: 'Unable to send e-mail.
+ * If PHP's mail() function encounters an error, it just returns FALSE and Drupal presents a message like this: 'Unable to send email.
 Contact the site administrator if the problem persists.
 To find what the cause of the error is, you may need to reference a number of logs:
    * Drupal's log messages in the Reports section